EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 KID = EDHOC-Exporter("EDHOC Chaining KID", 4)
 ~~~~~~~~~~~~~~~~~~~~~~~

-where length is equal to the key length (in bytes) of AEAD_V.
+where length is the key length (in bytes) of AEAD_V.

 # EDHOC with CoAP and OSCORE {#app-a}